Cartesian tree: In sorting

 As Levcopoulos and Petersson show, for input sequences that are already nearly sorted, the size of the priority queue will remain small, allowing this method to take advantage of the nearly-sorted input and run more quickly.
-Specifically, the worst-case running time of this algorithm is $O(n\log k)$, where $n$ is the sequence length and $k$ is the average, over all values in the sequence, of the number of consecutive pairs of sequence values that bracket the given value.
+Specifically, the worst-case running time of this algorithm is $O(n\log k)$, where $n$ is the sequence length and $k$ is the average, over all values in the sequence, of the number of consecutive pairs of sequence values that bracket the given value (meaning that the given value is between the two sequence values).
 They also prove a lower bound stating that, for any $n$ and (non-constant) $k$, any comparison-based sorting algorithm must use $\Omega(n\log k)$ comparisons for some inputs.

 In pattern matching

 The problem of Cartesian tree matching has been defined as a generalized form of string matching in which one seeks a substring (or in some cases, a subsequence) of a given string that has a Cartesian tree of the same form as a given pattern.
 Fast algorithms for variations of the problem with a single pattern or multiple patterns have been developed, as well as data structures analogous to the suffix tree and other text indexing structures.